ADF Logo

 Summary

-Alaska’s laws limit voters to a maximum of $500 per year to any political candidate or any group other than a political party.
-When adjusted for inflation, the $500 limit falls below a similar Vermont law the Supreme Court struck down in 2006, making it nearly impossible for Alaskan candidates to communicate with voters in the nation’s largest geographical districts.
+Alaska’s laws limited voter donations to a maximum of $500 per year to any political candidate or any group other than a political party.
+When adjusted for inflation, the $500 limit falls below a similar Vermont donation limit the Supreme Court struck down in 2006 in Randall v.
+Sorrell.
+This cap on donations made it nearly impossible for Alaskan candidates to communicate with voters in the nation’s largest geographical districts.